-Massachusetts is a caveat emptor, or “buyer beware,” state, meaning there is not a whole lot you are legally required to disclose to the buyer when selling your property.
-The burden is on the buyer to ask the right questions and perform a home inspection in order to determine the property’s physical condition, features, and so forth.
+Massachusetts is one of few states that still follows a legal rule known as caveat emptor, or "buyer beware."
+This basically mean there is not a lot you are legally required to disclose to the buyer when selling your property.
+The burden is on the buyer to ask the right questions and perform a home inspection in order to determine the property's physical condition, features, and so forth.

 Massachusetts law requires only that home sellers disclose the existence of lead paint (see the Massachusetts Lead Paint Statute) and the presence of a septic system (see Title 5 of the Massachusetts Environmental Code).

 If your home was built before 1978, you (most likely through your real estate agent) must notify buyers whose offer you have accepted about the dangers of lead paint.
-You must do so by completing the Massachusetts “Property Transfer Notification Certification.”
-Note that, per Massachusetts practice regarding entering into a home-sale contract, you will need to supply this notification before you and the buyer enter into the formal, lengthy purchase and sale agreement that eventually replaces the offer contract with which you start the deal.
+Do so by completing the Massachusetts "Property Transfer Notification Certification."
+Per Massachusetts practice regarding entering into a home-sale contract, you will need to supply this notification before you and the buyer enter into the formal, lengthy purchase and sale agreement that eventually replaces the offer contract with which you start the deal.

 In this certification form, you are telling your home's buyers about the dangers of lead paint in general, disclosing any information you have about its presence on your property (or that you have no information), and informing buyers of their opportunity to conduct their own lead paint risk assessment within ten days of having received the form.